natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   - good for buffer/cache/scratch data/ temportary content
   - risk of data loss if hardware fail so you need to make sure you backup the data

+  ### Amazon EFS
+   - Use cases:
+     - content management, web serving, data sharing, wordpress
+   - security group to control access to EFS
+   - compatible with Linux based AMI (not Windows)
+   - Encryption at rest using KMS
+   - uses the Linux file system (POSIX)
+   - file system scales automatically, pay per use, so you dont need to plan the capacity usage
+ #### EFS Performance and Storage Classes (recommended to use elastic with general purpose)
+  **EFS Scale**
+  - thousands of concurrent NFS clients, 10 GB throughput
+  - grow to petabyte-scale file system automatically **Performance Mode** (set at create time)
+  - general purpose (default) - latency-sensitive use cases (webserver)
+  - MAX I/O - higher latency, throughput, highly parallel (big data, media processing) **Throughput Mode**
+  - bursting : 1TB = 50MB + burst of up to 100MB/s (growing inthroughput as you have more storage
+  - provisioned : set your throughput regardless of storage size
+  - elastic - automatically scales throughput up or down based on your workloads
+    - used for unpredictable workloads (only pay for what you use) **Storage Classes** (
+    - `Storage Tiers` : lifecycle management feature that allows you to move files to different storage tiers after a certain number of days
+      - standard : for frequently accessed files
+      - infrequent access (EFS IA) : infrequent access. cost to retrive files but a lower price to store.
+      - archive : for rarely accessed data, few times a year (cheaper)
+      - implment lifestyle policies to move files between storage tiers
+    - Avalibility & Durability
+      - Standard/Regional : for EFS accross AZs
+      - One Zone : for one AZ

 ## AMIs (Amazon Machine Image)
 - AMI powers the EC2 instances
 - they are a customization of an EC2 instance